vscode-neovim/vscode-neovim/README.md

 ## ⌨️ Keybindings (shortcuts)

-There are three types of default/user keybindings in vscode-neovim:
+There are three types of default/user keybindings:

 - **Neovim keybindings**: These are the keybindings that are defined in the extension's vimscript files or the user's `init.vim` file.
 These provide code navigation, buffer management, and other neovim-specific overrides.